Green Museum

 About

-London Canal Museum was awarded bronze status membership of the Green Tourism for London scheme in July 2008.
+London Canal Museum was awarded bronze status membership of the Green Tourism for London scheme in July 2008, and silver status in November 2010 (Renewed in April 2012).
 Green Tourism for London is part of the nationwide Green Tourism Business Scheme, the largest accreditation scheme of its kind for tourism businesses.
-We are working to make further changes in order to achieve silver in 2010.

 Lighting